uncss/grunt-uncss/README.md

 The challenge with many of these projects is that whilst they solve the problem of discovering unused CSS, they don't actually generate what you're really after - a leaner build of your project CSS containing only those rules you used.
 Finding that a more recent project called [uncss](https://github.com/giakki/uncss) did try tackling this, I set out to create a grunt task that would add this to your build chain.

-Edit: I am currently also investigating [mincss](http://www.peterbe.com/plog/mincss) which might do what I'm after but is a Python script.
+I am currently also investigating [mincss](http://www.peterbe.com/plog/mincss) which might do what I'm after but is a Python script.

 ## Limitations